theanasuddin/theanasuddin/README.md

 - 🌱 I’m currently learning Data Structure and Algorithms.

-- 👯 I’m looking to collaborate on Mobile Development.
+- 👯 I’m looking to collaborate on Desktop Development.

 - 🤔 I’m looking for help with interview prep.